 3. Check iMessage Status Updates

-We conducted a little experiment.
-We used two iPhones; one has blocked the other on iMessage.
-Then, we sent messages from the blocked iPhone before and after the block happened.
-Here’s what we found.
+We conducted an experiment using two iPhones.
+One iPhone had blocked the other on iMessage.
+We sent messages from the blocked iPhone before and after the block was implemented.
+Here are our findings:

 When checking the status of the previous messages before the block occurred, delivery notifications such as “Delivered” or “Read” are within the messages thread.